Changing the OS

 For more details, see Creating an ECS.

 To enable encryption, click Create Xrole to assign KMS access permissions to EVS.
-If you have rights granting permission, assign the KMS access permissions to EVS.
-If you do not have the permission, contact the user having the security administrator rights to assign the KMS access permissions.
+If you have rights granting permissions, assign the KMS access permissions to EVS.
+If you do not have the required permissions, contact the user who has the Security Administrator permissions to assign the KMS access permissions.
 For details, see Can All Users Use the Encryption Feature?

 Encryption parameters are as follows: